cahillathehun/Final_Year_Project/docs/documentation/user_Manual.md

 # User Manual

-To install all dependancies for development purposes, please run "npm install" to avoid any dependency errors.
+To install all dependencies for development purposes, please run "npm install" to avoid any dependency errors.

 # From a user perspective:

-User eners MUBS via browser.
+User enters MUBS via browser.

 User has the option to enter a game room.